 - Identify the factors contributing to these deaths and recommend public health and clinical interventions that may reduce these deaths and improve systems of care,

 - Increase awareness of the issues surrounding pregnancy-related deaths, and

 - Promote change among individuals, healthcare systems, and communities in order to reduce the number of deaths.

-The Florida Maternal Mortality Review Committee (formerly known as the Pregnancy-Associated Mortality Review (PAMR)) first convened in 1996.
+The Florida Maternal Mortality Review Committee (Florida MMRC),formerly known as the Pregnancy-Associated Mortality Review (PAMR), first convened in 1996.
 The committee currently has 25 members, meets quarterly, and reviews all pregnancy-related cases as well as a sample of pregnancy-associated cases.
 In 2020, cases from 2019 were reviewed.
 Florida had 220,010 live births and 43 pregnancy-related deaths.
-The Florida PAMR mission is to increase awareness of the issues surrounding pregnancy-related deaths and to promote change among individuals, communities, and health care systems in order to reduce the number of deaths.
+The Florida MMRC mission is to increase awareness of the issues surrounding pregnancy-related deaths and to promote change among individuals, communities, and health care systems in order to reduce the number of deaths.

 Georgia's Maternal Mortality Review Committee first convened in 2012.
 The committee has 30 members, meets quarterly, and reviews all pregnancy-associated cases.
 In 2016, Georgia had 129,940 live births and 21 pregnancy-related deaths.
 Our mission is to identify pregnancy-associated deaths, preview pregnancy-associated deaths, and identify the factors contributing to these deaths and recommend public health and clinical interventions that may reduce these deaths and improve systems of care.